What Is Digital Analytics? Definition, Examples, & Tools

 Even if you were magically able to manually log all pertinent data into a spreadsheet or database, the sorting and calculations required to make sense of the data could take you days or even weeks.
 While tools exist for analyzing just your web, product, and internal data separately, the true power of analytics is in its unification of your data streams.

 An analytics platform that only holds information is just a glorified database.
-Your digital analytics platform should allow you to:
+The right digital analytics platform will enable you to:

 • Perform experiments and A/B test